evidence-dev/evidence/sites/docs/pages/build-your-first-dashboard.md

 Please ensure that you have already installed Evidence: [Install Evidence](/install-evidence).

-New to web development?
-Start with the [Basics](#basics).
+If you are new to web development, start with the [Basics](#basics).

-Familiar with running a server at `localhost`, and writing pages in Markdown?
-Skip to [Working with data](#working-with-data).
+If you are familiar with running a server at `localhost`, and writing pages in Markdown, skip to [Working with data](#working-with-data).

 ## Basics
 ### 1. Start Evidence

-You can start Evidence from VSCode, or from the Command Line.
+Evidence can be started from VSCode, or from the Command Line.
 Both will work for this tutorial.
 If you're unsure, start with VSCode:

 <div class="tab-bottom-padding">
 <Tabs>